-ENVIRONMENTAL.
-SOCIAL AND GOVERNANCE REPORT
+ENVIRONMENTAL, SOCIAL AND GOVERNANCE REPORT

-About this Report
+About The Report

-SMC Electric Limited (the "Company") and its subsidiaries (the "Group" or "We") are delighted to present the Environmental, Social and Governance ("ESG") Report (the "Report"), which details the Group's management approach, related policies, activities, performance and contribution that drive sustainable business development of the Group for the year ended 31 December 2023 (the "Year" or "2023").
-This Report seeks to enhance stakeholders' understanding of the Group's progress and development direction on sustainable development issues.
+SMC Electric Limited (the "Company") and its subsidiaries (the "Group") are delighted to present the Environmental, Social and Governance ("ESG") Report (the "Report"), which details the Group's management approach, related policies, activities, performance and contribution that drive sustainable business development of the Group for the year ended 31 December 2024 (the "Year" or "2024").
+The Report seeks to enhance stakeholders' understanding of the Group's progress and development direction on sustainable development issues.